Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Methodology

 Now, define the prediction-region size parameters as \mbox{$\vec{k}_P \equiv (\sum_{i \in \tilde{c}_l} k_i : l = 1, \dots, N_P)^\tp$}, where recall that $\tilde{c}_l$ denotes the indices of the BAUs associated with the prediction region $\tilde{B}_l \in D^P$.
 Then the probability process evaluated over $D^P$ is

 where $h(\cdot\,; \cdot)$ is applied element-wise.
 When predicting, BAU-level size parameters are needed to compute the predictive distribution of $\vec{\mu}$, $\vec{\pi}_P$, and $\vec{\mu}_P$.
-If these size parameters are not available at unobserved BAUs, the user can still obtain predictions of $\vec{\pi}$ if a logit, probit, or complementary log-log functions is used, as in these cases $\vec{\pi}$ is linked directly to $\vec{Y}$ in (\ref{eqn:pi_i_equals_f_Y_i}).
+If these size parameters are not available at unobserved BAUs, the user can still obtain predictions of $\vec{\pi}$ if the user chooses to use a logit, probit, or complementary log-log link function, since then $\vec{\pi}$ is linked directly to $\vec{Y}$ in (\ref{eqn:pi_i_equals_f_Y_i}).

 In most applications that consider binomial or negative-binomial data models, the conditional mean of an observation is treated as a simple aggregate of the underlying mean process.
-Therefore, with these distributions, \pkg{FRK} v2 enforces the matrices $\vec{C}_Z$ and $\vec{C}_P$ in (\ref{eqn:C_Z}) and (\ref{eqn:C_P}), respectively, to correspond to a simple, unweighted summation over the BAUs.
-See Appendix \ref{Appendix:Incidence matrices: Cz and Cp} for details.
+Therefore, with these distributions, \pkg{FRK}~v2 enforces the matrices $\vec{C}_Z$ and $\vec{C}_P$ in (\ref{eqn:C_Z}) and (\ref{eqn:C_P}), respectively, to correspond to a simple, unweighted summation over the BAUs.
+See Appendix~\ref{Appendix:Incidence matrices: Cz and Cp} for details.